-Traditional data warehouses require significant time and resource to administer, especially for large datasets.
+Traditional data warehouses require significant time and resources to administer, especially for large datasets.
 In addition, the financial cost associated with building, maintaining, and growing self-managed, on-premise data warehouses is very high.
 As your data grows, you need to always exchange-off what data to stack into your data warehouse and what data to archive in storage so you can oversee costs, keep ETL complexity low, and deliver good performance.

 Key business and technical challenges faced: